-In the city of Pasadena, you are required to have final approved building permit for most construction projects.
+In the city of Pasadena, you are required to have a building permit for most construction projects.
 Even those items that are exempt from the building permit process may require a Zoning Permit to ensure compliance with zoning regulations.
 When you sell your property, you will need to pass our Occupancy Inspection Program which researches your property, makes a site inspection and reports any illegal construction.
 If it is determined that indeed you do have illegal construction, you may be forced to tear it down.

 Below is a listing, in alphabetical order, of our most common construction type projects.
 In the detailed list, we have attempted to provide you with basic, general information about our requirements, fees, length and type of reviews as well as special considerations you should take into account.
 This is by no means meant to replace the assistance a plans examiner or planner can provide, so please call the appropriate section for clarifications or specific questions.

-ACCESSORY STRUCTURES: STORAGE (less than 120 sf)
+ACCESSORY STRUCTURES: STORAGE (Less than 120 sf)

 ACCESSORY STRUCTURES: GARAGE/CARPORT/STORAGE (120 sf or greater)

-COMMERCIAL BUILDING ADDITION
+COMMERCIAL BUILDING: ADDITION

-COMMERCIAL BUILDING NEW
+COMMERCIAL BUILDING: NEW

 FIRE PERMITS (Alarm, monitor, sprinkler and suppression systems)